 A conversion kit includes an electric motor, a battery pack, a controller, and a few other components that can be attached to your existing bike frame.
 With the right tools and instruction, you can install the kit yourself or seek the help of a professional.
 The kit will effectively turn your regular bike into an e-bike, giving you the option to pedal normally or use the motor to assist you.

-Read Also: Can You Safely Ride Electric Bikes on Sidewalks?
-Here’s What You Need to Know
+Read Also: Do You Need a License for an Electric Bike?
+Here’s What You Should Know

 Advantages of converting your bike into an e-bike